Book Source: High On Arrival by Mackenzie Phillips.

 Mackenzie eventually let her struggling friends and drug dealers, Josh and Lisa, move in with her.
 This is when Mackenzie started smoking heroin and before long, she was shooting it up.

 In 2008, Mackenzie received a request to appear on the Rachel Ray show for Rachel’s 40th birthday.
 They were going to surprise her by having the whole cast of One Day at a Time appear, which was Rache’s favorite show.
-Before heading out to the airport, she tucked a bunch of cocaine and heroine into her pockets.
+Before heading out to the airport, she tucked a bunch of cocaine and heroin into her pockets.
 When she went through TSA at the airport, the metal detector went off because she had the drugs wrapped up in foil.
 So they had her step aside and she took this little bag of drugs out of her pocket and put it in her waistband.
 They waved the wand over her and of course, she started beeping.
-Mackenzie started saying “please don’t bust me, my son doesn’t know.” and the officer was like “I’m sorry Ms. Phillips, please sit down over there.” and when she goes to take a step, the bag of drugs slips down her pant leg.
-So she put her foot on it and then was like “now what?” she couldn’t move from that spot without exposing the drugs.
-This big lady cop gets in her face and starts sceaming “are you holding?” and then she sees the corner of the baggie under Mackenzie’s foot, and they arrest her.
+Mackenzie started saying “Please don’t bust me, my son doesn’t know.” the officer was like “I’m sorry Ms. Phillips, please sit down over there.” when she went to take a step, the bag of drugs slipped down her pant leg.
+So she put her foot on it and then was like “Now what?” she couldn’t move from that spot without exposing the drugs.
+This big lady cop gets in her face and starts screaming “Are you holding?” and then she sees the corner of the baggie under Mackenzie’s foot, and they arrest her.

-Mackenzie’s sister Bijou bailed her out, and told her that she had to go to Narcotics Anonymous.
-So she was like “fine, but I want to go home and see my dogs first.”
-Bijou actually had a guy from Narcanon with her so he waited with Bijou while Mackenzie went in her house.
+Mackenzie’s sister Bijou bailed her out and told her that she had to go to Narcotics Anonymous.
+So she was like “Fine, but I want to go home and see my dogs first.”
+Bijou had a guy from Narcanon with her so he waited with Bijou while Mackenzie went into her house.
 But while she was there, she asked Josh for drugs, he gave her cocaine, and she shot up and shot up until eventually, she came out of the bathroom to find her siblings, her son, and some of her closest friends gathered in her bedroom.
-She tried to make one more excuse to go grab some syringes before going, but she saw her son Shane watching her, so she just put the syringes back in the drawer and said “okay let’s go.”
+She tried to make one more excuse to go grab some syringes before going, but she saw her son Shane watching her, so she just put the syringes back in the drawer and said “Okay let’s go.”

 Mackenzie spent 3 months in Narconon.
 When she finished her treatment program, Shane picked her up and took her home, and she’s been clean ever since.